skeller88/aws-terraform-bootstrap/README.md

 See the [Terraform documentation](https://www.terraform.io/docs/configuration/variables.html#environment-variables) for information on how this process works.

-Copy the environment variables in `.app_bash_profile.sample` to an `.app_bash_profile` file in this repo at the root directory, and modify them with the proper values for the local machine. `.app_bash_profile` is in the `.gitignore` file, which prevents it from being committed to version control so the secrets will be safe. `.app_bash_profile` is sourced as part of the `./run_terraform.sh` script, which means that its variables are injected into the environment.
+Copy the environment variables in `.app_bash_profile.sample` to an `.app_bash_profile` file in this repo in the root directory, and modify them with the proper values for the local machine. `.app_bash_profile` is in the `.gitignore` file, which prevents it from being committed to version control so the secrets will be safe. `.app_bash_profile` is sourced as part of the `./run_terraform.sh` script, which means that its variables are injected into the environment.

-Look at the "environment.variables" property of the lambda configurations in terraform/lambda.tf for an understanding of the variables used in production.
-Parameter store is used to populate other env variables not seen in the terraform configuration.
+Look at the `environment.variables` property of the lambda configurations in `terraform/lambda.tf` for an understanding of the variables used in production.

 ## PostgreSQL
 Install Postgres [directly](https://www.postgresql.org/download/) or via [homebrew](https://brew.sh/):